norcams/docs-enduser/docs/shpc.rst

 +------------+-------------------+---------------------------+

 In addition, we have the following disk optimized flavor sets.
-These are only available in the OSL region, and uses local NVMe or SSD storage on the hypervisor:
+These use local NVMe or SSD storage on the hypervisor:

 +--------------+---------+---------------------------+
 |Flavor Type   |Disk Size|Main Purpose               |